Luke-SNAW/Luke-SNAW.github.io/vault/business.md

 That is the whole thing of working as a freelancer, solo, small business.
 You can, FOR REAL, provide personal training/consulting/support, etc.

 And that works even if you just take the product made by the big corporation and just know how to use it.
 There is business in being the guy who knows Excel well.

+- Products must provide **significant value that far exceeds the penalties of adoption**; otherwise, customers will not prioritize them.
+  - Identifying which customers have an **urgent need** for a product.
+Companies often delay purchases until they address higher-priority issues.